 It's best to stay away from cooler tones when planning your landscaping lighting.
 As the experts at Lightology (opens in new tab) explain on their website, bluish tones can make environments appear 'sickly or unnatural, imparting a sense of uneasiness, and being on edge.'
 Instead, they suggest opting for warm color temperatures – '2700K LED is ideal, and 3000K is okay, too.'
 The former mimics the comforting glow of a campfire, so it's ideal for a laid-back outdoor living space.
 Slightly cooler tones can often be better matched for contemporary themes.

 At the end of the day, however, it's all down to the look you want to create.
-Plus, you may wish to use some bolder colors in your scheme, such as red, yellow or green for additional drama.
+Plus, you may wish to use some bolder colors in your scheme, such as red, yellow, or green for additional drama.

 Where should you place your landscaping lights?

 Hopefully, you'll now have some ideas on where to place your landscaping lights in your yard.
-But there are a few extra things which are useful to remember when figuring out how to plan garden lighting.
+But there are a few extra things that are useful to remember when figuring out how to plan garden lighting.

 - One of the most popular ways to use landscape lighting is to highlight key features, and this is generally done with angled spotlights.
 Remember that if a light is positioned further away from the feature, the effect will be more diffused.